egkristi/llm-langgraph/LLM_CONTEXT.md

 - Model Caching: Reuses LLM instances for efficiency
 - Flexible Configuration: Easy to extend with new agent types
 - Proper ReAct Format: Follows the Thought/Action/Observation pattern
+- The session with a client should be persistent, even if connection is lost for a while.

 ### Additional Features: